solidi/writing/01-on-kotlin-a-reply-from-management.md

 I agree that Kotlin may help catch things sooner, but in a sense, what is the cost of that "catch sooner," and how much sooner?

-Whether it's Java or Kotlin, your code reviews, pair programmings, linting, unit tests, integration tests, and end-to-end tests should check items as far upstream as possible.
+Whether it's Java or Kotlin, your code reviews, pair programming, linting, unit tests, integration tests, and end-to-end tests should check items as far upstream as possible.

 Kotlin may decrement one to the risk, but again at what cost?

 ---

 Christina's presentation is one that challenges everyone to the maximum.
-I really do believe it deserves more attention.
+I believe it deserves more attention.
 Everyone should share it broadly.

 I, too, also like to challenge engineers to the maximum with what we have.
 But in a meaningful way that is doable.
-This is why this session resonated so deeply.
+This is why this session resonated.

 With all this being said, I want to revisit the original question.